HTR-United/htr-united/README.eng.md

 ## What is HTR-United
 HTR-United is a Github organization without any other form of legal personality.
 It aims at **gathering HTR/OCR transcriptions of all periods and style of writing, mostly but not exclusively in French**.
 It was born from the mere necessity -for projects- to possess potentiel ground truth to rapidly train models on smaller corpora.

+## What is shared?

+Datasets shared or referenced with HTR-United must, at minimum, take the form of:
+- an ensemble of ALTO XML and/or PAGE XML files containing either only informations on the segmentation, either the segmentation and the corresponding transcription;
+- an ensemble of corresponding images.
+They can be shared in the form of a simple permalink to ressources hosted somewhere else, or can be the contact information necessary to request access to the images.
+It must be possible to recompose the link between the XML files and the image without any intermediary process;
+- a documentation on the transcription practices followed for the segmentation and the transcription.
+In the cases of a Github repository, this documentation must be summarized in the README.

+A corpus can be sub-diveded into smaller ensembles if it seems necessary.

 ## Only data?

 Eventually, this organization will also aim at sharing -under free licenses- models suited for requested HTR processors.
 This will make it possible for projects with smaller capacities to benefit from ready-to-use models.
 Thus, if you share your data, and according to the rythm followed by the other members, you will soon be able to use such models.